 Project creation options¶

-Each Divio project is based on a combination of Platform, Type and Boilerplate.
-You can select from our optional ready-to-go definitions for a quick start.
-For example:
+Each Divio project is based on a combination of Stack, Additional components and Additional Boilerplate.

-Options include Python, Node, PHP, Java and others.
+project templates for Aldryn Python, Node, PHP, Java and others (see below).

-For the Python platform, examples include Django, django CMS and Flask; for the PHP platform, Laravel and Symfony, and so on.
+For the Aldryn Python platform, examples include Django and django CMS; for the PHP platform, Laravel and Symfony, and so on.

-Boilerplates provide additional functionality baked into the project, typically related its frontend configuration.
-For example, a django CMS project Type can be launched with Boilerplates for Bootstrap, Foundation and other technologies.
+Boilerplates provide additional functionality baked into the project.
+For example, an Aldryn Python/django CMS project can be launched with Boilerplates for Bootstrap, Foundation and other technologies.

 Git repository manager¶